larryhastings/correlate/README.md

 weights in computing the `final_score`.

 * `subtotal_score` is possibly further adjusted by `score_ratio_bonus`
-and ranking, if used, but those will be discussed later.
+and ranking, if used.
+We'll discuss that later.

 This formula is how **correlate** computes a mathematical representation of "uniqueness".
 The fewer values a key maps to in a dataset,